 In the following sections, we derive the requirements behind this design.
 We first introduce the key users of the SLAC Rubin Operations Center, and then sketch a set of use cases for it.
 After noting some additional constraints associated with the first floor space, and Rubin's needs, we define the requirements which lead to the design given.

-Figure 1: Proposed initial design, in the 1st floor of the Fred Kavli Building (051) at SLAC.
-Lockable room 114-A is re-purposed as the (interim) Rubin SLAC Control Room, supporting remote observing by two people during early commissioning in FY23Q3 through FY24Q2.
+Figure 1: Proposed design, in the 1st floor of the Fred Kavli Building (051) at SLAC.